CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 }
 ```

 The tile's `batchLength` is 6 and `instancesLength` is 10.
-The building and block instances are not features of the tile, but contain properties that are inherited by the six wall features.
+The building and block instances are not features of the tile but contain properties that are inherited by the six wall features.

 `parentCounts` is not included since every instance has at most one parent.